-The phenomenon of the Internet, as well as the phenomenon of technology, cannot be fully understood without reference to gender issues.
-The theory of social construction of technology (social construction of technology) shows that technology is socially shaped on certain social contexts (Dixon et al., 2014, p.
+The phenomenon of the Internet and the phenomenon of technology cannot be fully understood without reference to gender issues.
+The social construction theory of technology (social construction of technology) shows that technology is socially shaped in specific social contexts (Dixon et al., 2014, p.
 2).
-In this case, MacDonald, in Royal (2008), explains that gender discourse and stereotypes on the Internet are also identified in social contexts related to the dichotomy, namely public space and private space.
+In this case, in Royal (2008), MacDonald explains that gender discourse and stereotypes on the Internet are also identified in social contexts related to the dichotomy, namely public space and private space.
 People's perspectives are still influenced by gender role stereotypes, which place women in the domestic sphere and men in the public sphere.
 Van Zoonen, in Royal (2008), explains this relationship by looking at the relationship between feminist theory and information technology.
-She wrote that several publications identified women's exclusion in the invention, creation, and design of new technologies.
-This ultimately affects the existence of sexist behavior and patriarchal dominance on the Internet.
+She wrote that several publications identified women's exclusion in new technologies' invention, creation, and design.
+Ultimately, this situation causes the existence of sexist behaviour and patriarchal dominance on the Internet.

-This will certainly have a negative impact on women, both on the Internet and in the real world.
-The existence of women will always be considered as second sex (de Beauvoir, 1989), on the other hand, the domination of patriarchy will be strengthened by the occupation of this new world.
-Katharine Jarmul (2018), an algorithm consultant from the United States in an interview that aired on DW Indonesia, revealed that various internet algorithms used today are often gendered biased, and sexist in relation to female stereotypes.
-Algorithms exert a profound influence on how gender is shaped, processed, and re-circulated in contemporary consumer culture.
-In the midst of a strengthening understanding of gender equality and justice, internet algorithms tend to strengthen dualism and strengthen the hierarchical position of gender.
+This condition will undoubtedly harm women, both on the Internet and in the real world.
+The existence of women will always be considered as second sex (de Beauvoir, 1989).
+On the other hand, the domination of patriarchy will be strengthened by the occupation of this new world.
+In an interview on DW Indonesia, Katharine Jarmul (2018), an algorithm consultant from the United States, revealed that various internet algorithms used today are often gendered, biased, and sexist concerning female stereotypes.
+Algorithms profoundly influence how gender is shaped, processed, and recirculated in contemporary consumer culture.
+In the midst of a strengthening understanding of gender equality and justice, internet algorithms tend to strengthen dualism and the hierarchical position of gender.
 The Internet has redefined gender stereotypes and unequal understandings (Schroeder, 2021; Schroeder & Borgerson, 2015).

-Cyber research with an emphasis on gender has grown rapidly in the past three years evidenced in part by the number of relevant studies appearing as dissertation abstracts.
-The study of Carstarphen and Lambiase (1998) suggests that gender barriers in cyber-space are erected, in part, by language and code issues and that the rhetoric of cyberspace is modeled on the power structures and hierarchies of the domination discourse.
-Similarly, Cushing (1996) in an ethnographic study, finds a lack of female voices and actors on the Internet and suggests that male rituals and linguistic patterns dominate.
-Schroeder (2021) in the study explained that algorithms exert a profound influence on how gender is experienced, processed, and recirculated in contemporary consumer culture.
+Cyber research emphasising gender has grown rapidly in the past three years, evidenced in part by the number of relevant studies appearing as dissertation abstracts.
+The study of Carstarphen and Lambiase (1998) suggests that gender barriers in cyber-space are erected, in part, by language and code issues and that the rhetoric of cyberspace is modelled on the power structures and hierarchies of the domination discourse.
+Similarly, in an ethnographic study, Cushing (1996) finds a lack of female voices and actors on the Internet and suggests that male rituals and linguistic patterns dominate.
+Furthermore, Schroeder (2021) explained that algorithms profoundly influence how gender is experienced, processed, and recirculated in contemporary consumer culture.
 Thus, while consumers and researchers embrace a broadening conception of gender, the online marketplace seems to be working to reinscribe stereotypical notions of gender.

-These studies have proved that the changing times to a more modern world are not also able to let women become subjects for themselves.
+These studies have proved that the changing times to a more modern world cannot let women become subjects for themselves.
 The domination and gender inequality experienced by women in the cyber world is strong proof of the domination of patriarchy.
 Sex, however, places more importance on status as the pivotal determinant of society's position.
-Men, being the dominant social group, engage in behavior that creates hierarchical social structure domination of the patriarchal system.
-Social power is therefore reflected in men's as a function of their ruling masculine status (Veevers & Henley, 1979).
-Therefore, various sexist practices against women are often easy to find on the Internet in various forms, one of which is memes.
+Being the dominant social group, men engage in behaviour that creates hierarchical social structure domination of the patriarchal system.
+Therefore, social power is reflected in men's as a function of their ruling masculine status (Veevers & Henley, 1979).
+Therefore, various sexist practices against women are often easy to find on the Internet in various forms: including memes.